asifra06/asifra06.github.io/index.md

 # Andrew Sifra's Portfolio

-I am an electrical engineering major at CSUF and I plan on graduating in 2029.
+I am an electrical engineering major at Cal State Fullerton and I plan on graduating in 2029.

 My GitHub page is https://github.com/asifra06